What is convertible term life insurance?

 How to convert your life insurance policy

-First, contact your insurance company to confirm you have a convertible term life insurance policy and that you’re within your policy’s conversion period.
+1. First, contact your insurance company to confirm you have a convertible term life insurance policy, and that you’re within your policy’s conversion period.
 If you purchased a convertible term policy through Policygenius, you can contact us for help, too.

-Then, decide how much coverage you need (most companies offer partial conversions, so you might not want to convert your entire policy).
+2. Then, decide how much coverage you need.
+Most companies offer partial conversions, so you might not have to convert your entire policy.

-Finally, fill out some conversion forms with your insurer.
-You won’t have to go through underwriting or take a medical exam.
+3. Finally, you’ll fill out some conversion forms with your insurer.
+You won’t have to go through the application process again, or take a medical exam.

-How much it costs to convert a policy
+How much does it cost to convert a policy?

 When you convert your term policy to a whole life policy, the conversion process itself won’t cost anything.

-However, because permanent life insurance is usually around five to 15 times more expensive than term life insurance, be prepared for your premiums to increase significantly after the conversion.
+However, because permanent life insurance is much more expensive than term life insurance, be prepared for your premiums to increase significantly after the conversion.

-Although you won’t have to go through underwriting again and risk a higher health class, your new premiums will be based on your age at the time of conversion.
+• Although you won’t have to go through the application process again and risk a higher health classification, your new premiums will be based on your age at the time of conversion.

 Alternatives to life insurance conversion

-If you need coverage for longer than your term life insurance policy will provide, but your policy isn’t convertible term life insurance or you can’t afford the new premiums, you have options.
+If you need coverage for longer than your term life insurance policy will provide, but your policy isn’t convertible or you can’t afford the new premiums, you have options.

-Given the steep cost of whole life insurance, it’s possible that taking out a new term policy at the end of your existing term will be a cheaper option than converting your policy.
+• Purchase a new term life policy.
+Given the steep cost of permanent life insurance, it’s possible that taking out a new term life policy will be cheaper than converting your policy.
+You’ll need to complete a new application and medical exam.

-This method doesn’t involve policy conversion, but rather stacking, or laddering multiple term life insurance policies that expire at different times so you don’t pay for more coverage than necessary.
+• Use the life insurance ladder strategy.
+This method doesn’t involve policy conversion, but rather stacking multiple term life insurance policies that expire at different times, so you don’t pay for more coverage than necessary later in life.
+This is called laddering life insurance policies.

 If you’re not sure if you should convert your life insurance policy or buy a new one instead, speaking with a Policygenius agent can help.